 Now that your spreadsheet is populated, upload it!
 Here’s how:

 - Click “Choose File,” select your .csv file, then click “Open.”

 - Select the date format used in the .csv file.

 - Select the social network(s) to publish the messages, and then click “Submit.”

 Need more help?
 Check out Hootsuite’s tutorial here.

-Hootsuite has an account max of 350 total scheduled messages allowed across all your networks.
+Hootsuite has an account max of 350 (at this writing) total scheduled messages allowed across all networks.
 Per Hootsuite, “if you’re bulk scheduling messages it’s probably best to have different spreadsheets with different times for different social networks, so keep that overall limit of 350 scheduled messages in mind.”

 The good news

 Once your spreadsheets are prepared for a month at a time (or so), all you’ll need to do is change the dates, add or delete certain time-sensitive messages and links, and re-upload the edited sheet.
 For $10 -$15 a month (monthly vs. annual payment), Hootsuite will take care of the rest.